 Ypres is an easy run east-south-east from either the Channel Tunnel or Ferry terminals at Calais.
 I recommend avoiding the motorways and taking the road via St Omer, Cassel and Poperinghe; you’ll see more of the countryside this way.
 No passports are required to cross the French / Belgian border.
 Diesel ("gazole") in both France and Belgium is 3/5 the price of the UK, and self-service filling stations work just like ours.
 If it’s an attendant service, ask for "le plein de gazole" which means "fill ‘er up with diesel."
 Unleaded petrol is "sans-plomb" and costs the same as in the UK.
 If you are touring via motorcycle, I have set up a page to help you plan your trip.

-I can't recommend the Tunnel; it's expensive, and the time saving is only an hour.
-A more staggeringly boring way to travel has yet to be invented, and the car loading is far less efficient than the ferry.
-Also, I find the 90 minute ferry crossing a welcome break from driving.
+I can recommend the Tunnel; it's only slightly more expensive than the ferry; the time saving is a couple of hours.
+A more staggeringly boring way to travel has yet to be invented, but it's logistically easy.
+But the 90 minute ferry crossing can be a welcome break from a long driving session.

 Visitors to Ypres must not miss the nightly Last Post ceremony at the Menin Gate.
 From the Cloth Market and Town Square, walk due east for 300 yards to the Menin Gate.
 Police stop the through traffic on the dot of 20:00 daily and at least two uniformed firemen, using bugles donated by the British Legion, blow the scalp prickling Last Post (left), which echoes hauntingly around the columns which record 54,000 soldiers lost in the Ypres Sector, but who have no known grave.
 The photo here was taken in May 2009 - there happened to be a full complement of 6 buglers!